 1. Which of the Steward of Resources Identities (Diligent Earner, Generous Giver, Wise Saver, Cautious Debtor or Prudent Consumer) do you feel like you need to pay more attention to, and why?

 2. How much time do you invest in stewarding the resources God has entrusted to your care?
 How could you do it better?

 3. What does the battle between acting as an owner versus a steward of God's resources entrusted to your care look like these days?

 4. What aspect of being a Steward of Resources do you feel you are most obedient in?

 5. Which Scripture verses stood out to you and why?
-2. Which scripture verses stood out to you and why.

-Steward of Resources - Diligent Earners
+Context: Steward of Resources - Diligent Earners

-God as Ability-Giver
+Preparation: God as Ability-Giver